Elephant418/Feedify/README.md

 Feedify
 ======

-Transform any data to a feed in PHP
+Feedify transforms any data to a feed in PHP

 Currently support RSS & SiteMap feed